 In 1861 Cherokee County raised 1,100 men for the Confederate Army as the state seceded from the union.
 In 1865 Kirk's Raiders burned the County Courthouse in Murphy (the first of four courthouse fires between 1865 and 1926).
 The present Courthouse, now over 80 years old, is constructed of solid masonry and blue marble quarried from the county.
 Following the Civil War, in 1888, the way of life changed for the better with the introduction of the railroad.

-In 1922, the first paved highway opened from Murphy to the Georgia line and the Asheville to Murphy highway opened in 1926.
-In 1936 The Tennessee Valley Authority started construction of the Hiwassee Dam.
-The Hiwassee, Valley and Nottely Rivers and their tributaries provided an abundant supply of water to the dam and in 1938, one hundred years after the first families settled in this county, the whole face of these mountains changed when the lights came on in nearly every home, barn and store in the county.
+In 1922, the first paved highway opened from Cherokee County to the Georgia line and the Asheville to Murphy highway opened in 1926.
+The Hiwassee, Valley, and Nottely Rivers and their tributaries provided an abundant supply of water for residents.
+The Tennessee Valley Authority (TVA) was able to harness the power of the rivers in Cherokee County with construction of the Hiwassee Dam in 1936.
+Two years later, the lights came on in nearly every home, barn, and store throughout the mountains of Cherokee County.